Sage-Bionetworks/schematic/DOCUMENTATION.md

 <blockquote>
 This option would typically be useful for uploading files residing on your local machine to a Synapse cloud storage location.
 You can follow the steps below to complete a data upload:

-Navigate to your project, following the Synapse link provided by your DCC liaison; if prompted, please login with your Synapse account (or an associated Google account).
+* Navigate to your project, following the Synapse link provided by your DCC liaison; if prompted, please login with your Synapse account (or an associated Google account).

-  <details><summary style = "padding-left:3em">Create a folder to store your first dataset.</summary>
+  <details><summary>Create a folder to store your first dataset.</summary>
   <blockquote>

     * Go to the Files tab

 <img width="1419" alt="Screen Shot 2019-10-15 at 4 03 02 PM" src="https://user-images.githubusercontent.com/15043209/66940461-d7ec6600-eff9-11e9-9825-18b6b1e3f014.png">
     * Create a folder (click on Files Tools -> Add New folder)

 <img width="1420" alt="Screen Shot 2019-10-15 at 4 03 13 PM" src="https://user-images.githubusercontent.com/15043209/66940495-e20e6480-eff9-11e9-8119-0c867b36cc65.png">
   </blockquote>
   </details>